Nietchev/Nietchev/README.md

     🔭 I’m currently working on
-       Beerly : an App for beer recommendation, with an unsupervised and a collaborative recommendation system. hosted on google cloud service, for beer recommendation.
+       Beerly : an App for beer recommendation, with an unsupervised and a collaborative recommendation system. hosted on google cloud service.

     🌱 I’m currently learning
         Rust, because sometimes you just have to compile Sparks, AWS